vigetlabs/foliage/docs/cheatsheet.md

 ```
 Data operations
 +--------------+
-get     - Return a cursor to a specific location
+get     - Retrieve a value with an optional fallback if not present
 set     - Modify the value at a given location
 remove  - Remove a location in a tree
-fetch   - Retrieve a value with an optional fallback if not present
+graft   - Return a cursor to a specific location

 Equality
 +--------------+